GT-ANSR-Lab/CosmoSim/README.md

 # CosmoSim

-This is the repository for the simulator used in the paper `Assessing LEO Satellite Networks for National Emergency Failover` to appear at IMC 2025.
-The repository is currently in progress.
-Please revisit by the end of October for the simualtor code.
+CosmoSim is the an open-source simulator to model satellite network capacity released as part of the _Assessing LEO Satellite Networks for National Emergency Failover_ paper at IMC 2025.
+The code bundled here is curated for public release: configuration generators, graph builders, traffic-engineering runners, spectrum-management tooling, and plotting scripts are organised around a shared data directory so you can reproduce the pipeline end-to-end without hauling large intermediate artefacts.